dbt-labs/adapter-bulk-issue-create/discussion_18.md

 In the case of unit testing, we needed to extend further the `yaml`<>`python` casting to allow for more specific definition of mock data.

 theoretically this should be a no-op for most adapters, but it's worth checking to make sure that the `CAST` and `SAFE_CAST` macros are supported in your adapter.
+For example, dbt-spark now has a `safe_cast` that it did not before ([dbt-spark#files](https://github.com/dbt-labs/dbt-spark/pull/976/files)).

 #### Tests